adityaIIITR2062/The_Ctrl_Freaks/Website/README.md

 <img width="960" alt="image" src="https://user-images.githubusercontent.com/72097687/174475248-02d14ce5-a75f-4b82-9641-f458af51eec3.png">

-<b>One of the best features of our website is that it lets the user view, locate and learn about the top 10 heritage sites of India at one place.</b>
+<b>One of the best features of our website is that it lets the user view, locate and learn about the heritage sites of India at one place.</b>
 For this, we have used the "Google My Maps" feature that locates to the various heritage sites in terms of their geographical location.
 On clicking on any of the pointers, the user can know it's location and read about its rich history and culture and appreciate the diversity!

 <img width="960" alt="image" src="https://user-images.githubusercontent.com/72097687/174475490-c74a4c63-e0b1-490d-ace5-77debb17f401.png">